 Don’t wait for perfect.
 People are waiting for that perfect idea.
 It is safe to plan.
 Stop planning and start doing.
 You cannot wait until you’re ready to begin doing what you really want to do cause you will never get there.
 You have to start working toward your dream before you’re ready.

-Authenticity is perhaps the most critical component in any creative endeavor when trying to connect and inspire others in a world full of digital noise.
+Authenticity is important in any creative endeavor when trying to connect and inspire others in a world full of digital noise.

 Stanton said during a Wisdom 2.0 conference: